MerosCrypto/Meros/docs/Protocol/Merit.md

 - version: Block version.
 - last: Last Block Hash.
-- contents: Merkle of included Transactions, as well as the included updates to the Difficulties/GasPrice.
+- contents: Merkle of included Transactions, their verifiers, and updates to the Difficulties/GasPrice.
-- verifiers: Merkle of who verified each Transaction mentioned in this Block.
 - miner: BLS Public Key, or miner nickname, to mint Merit to.
 - time: Time this Block was mined at.
 - proof: Arbitrary data used to beat the difficulty.